VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 So complicated wind is missing (only simple wind part is ported).
 Also, any changes to the SpeedTree v6 original shader changes is probably missing.

-# This shader also supports custom time fed via float4 _GlobalTimers[] global array to control time (from C# script, not included)
+# This shader also supports custom time fed via float4 _GlobalTimers[] global array to control time
+(from C# script, not included)

 Specify _GlobalTimerId to fetch according time from the array.

 Or just override the **FetchEternityTime** function to the basic Time node and replace the output, that should feed default Unity's wind time.

-# Potential FAQ:
-Q: Why not Shader Graph?
-A: Because it sucks (compared to ASE) right now

-Q: Why not port manually via templates and shader code?
-A: I've tried and failed miserably.
-At the current low-level shader documentation of the HDRP this task seems more than impossible for a single person to accomplish over single weekend.
+# Why override SpeedTreeMaterialInspector

+Because it contains some parts of the code that doesn't translate well.
+Plus ASE doesn't have a built-in way to override _CullMode / _CullModeForward properties w/o overring templates atm.

+So, if your culling is broken, reapply _Cull property, it should override hidden _CullMode / _CullModeForward

 # Other points
 This is in a no way complete, or bug free solution.
 No guarantees thing applies here.